 If you have a question about induction week please contact the Student Registration Helpline for advice and further information:

 The good news is that all students who secure a place at LJMU during the Clearing period are guaranteed a room in one of our approved Halls.
 This applies if you received an offer via our Clearing hotline, if LJMU was your insurance choice or even if you were always coming to LJMU but haven’t requested accommodation earlier.
-The even better news is that 90% of our rooms are en-suite and so we can guarantee that too, if that is your preference.
+90% of our rooms are en-suite and so we can guarantee that too if that is your preference.

 As soon as you receive an offer from LJMU, complete and submit our online request form and we’ll do the rest.
 If you have received a verbal offer you can submit the form but we can’t allocate you to a Hall until UCAS Track shows that you have formally accepted the offer from LJMU.